PALAXO/es-odm/README.md

    - User must specify `body`
      - `tenant`, `index` and `type` are already defined in class
    - `from` and `size` are optional
-     - Returns all results if not specified, no how many there are
+     - Returns all results if not specified, no matter how many there are
        - Uses scroll API

  - `static async findAll()`
-   - Finds all entries in ES matching class `tenant`, `index` and `type`
+   - Finds all entries in ES, matching class `tenant`, `index` and `type`
    - Uses `this.search()`
      - Returns `BulkArray`